-During the year, the Bank participated in several restoration projects, one of which is the Statue of Our Lady of Mount Carmel.
+During the year, the Bank participated in several restoration projects, amongst others one where the Statue of Our Lady of Mount Carmel was completed.
 The statue is the first processional statue of Our Lady of Mount Carmel in the Maltese Islands and appears to have been brought over from Rome in 1657.